 Oil and gas rotary drill operators are employed mainly in oil and gas extraction and in firms offering support for mining.
 Oil and gas sites can be on land, in inland waters, or at sea (offshore).
 During hazardous weather, such as a hurricane, coastal land rigs and offshore production and drilling facilities may have to be evacuated.

 Derrick operators and rotary drill operators experience higher-than-average rates of nonfatal injuries.
 Constant care must be taken to minimize incidents and maximize safety in a work environment where secure footing is often a concern.
 Proper use of personal protective equipment, such as hard hats, minimizes risks on job sites.
 An additional danger is the constant, loud noise from the drilling machinery.
 This noise makes communication difficult, so it is important for workers to follow safety instructions from supervisors and other experienced co-workers.

 Most oil and gas rotary drill operators work full time, but they often have to work overtime.
 Oil and gas drilling rigs usually operate 24 hours a day, seven days a week.
-Workers on land drilling rigs typically work 8- or 12-hour shifts.
-While some land drilling rig personnel work seven days a week without days off until the well is complete, most work 7 or 14 days on and then equal days off.
+Workers on land drilling rigs typically work eight or twelve hour shifts.
+While some land drilling rig personnel work seven days a week without days off until the well is complete, most work seven or fourteen days on and then equal days off.
 The remote location of offshore oil rigs requires some workers to live onsite for weeks at a time, frequently working 12-hour shifts, followed by an extended leave period onshore.
 As a result, part-time opportunities are rare.